imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 )
 ```

-## Integrations with third-party libraries
+## Extensions for third-party libraries

 ImageKit Android SDK also provides library extensions for integrations with the following image loading libraries for Android: